Public Policy Positions

 The Supreme Court has created several tests for Establishment Clause violations.
 In the 1968 case Epperson v.
 Arkansas, Justice Abe Fortas created the Neutrality Test, that government may not favor one religion over any other, and that it may not favor religion over irreligion.
 The three-pronged Lemon Test was established in the 1971 Lemon v.
 Kurtzman Supreme Court case:

 All of these tests have been put into question by the Supreme Court decision in 2014 in the Township of Greece v.
 Galloway case.
 The court found that the invocations at Town Council meetings did not violate the Establishment Clause because they are traditional.
 The only test the decision found applicable is that of coercion to compel religious orthodoxy with the force of law and threat of penalty.
-The court rejected social and psychological pressure as having First Amendment significance.
-By this reasoning, there are no Establishment Clause violations.
+The court rejected social and psychological pressure as having no First Amendment significance.
+If we accept this reasoning, there would be no Establishment Clause violations.
 In a concurring opinion, Justice Antonin Scalia, joined by Justice Clarence Thomas, asserted that the Establishment Clause applies to the federal government alone, and is not extended to state and local governments by the Fourteenth Amendment.

 We actively support the rights of all individuals under the Free Exercise Clause of the First Amendment.
 We recognize that if government is ever permitted to define religious orthodoxy, that power will surely be wielded against us.
 We recognize, however, that government may properly restrict practices of religion that may be harmful to others or endanger public safety.
 Free Exercise should also not be interpreted to entitle individuals to exemption from laws with a secular purpose that are uniformly applied in nonreligious cases.
 Such exemptions violate government neutrality towards religion.
 Free exercise clause violations will usually also violate the equal protection clause of the 14th amendment.